lab11/esp32-gateway/README.md

 Setup
 -----

-To set up the software environment on your machine, follow the [Espressif documentation](https://esp-idf.readthedocs.io/en/latest/get-started/index.html).
+To set up the software environment on your machine, follow the [Espressif documentation](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/index.html).

-Connect the device via USB and [find the appropriate serial port](https://esp-idf.readthedocs.io/en/latest/get-started/index.html#configure).
+Connect the device via USB and [find the appropriate serial port](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/establish-serial-connection.html#check-port-on-linux-and-macos).

-While in the ESP32 Gateway repo, `make menuconfig` can be used to access the configuration menu, and optionally set default Wi-Fi credentials and InfluxDB endpoint.
+While in the ESP32 Gateway repo, `idf.py menuconfig` can be used to access the configuration menu, and optionally set default Wi-Fi credentials and InfluxDB endpoint.
 Hit `Q` to exit.

 Wi-Fi and InfluxDB credentials can also be changed after the gateway is programmed using a phone or browser.
 View [startup guide](https://docs.google.com/presentation/d/1h3oxfZpgNazQ42Ug1GeqB8SHxXWLkpt178d12G6gJQw/edit?usp=sharing) for instructions.